 You should ask for help when you're ready.
 There is no rush, take your time and only share what you want to when you feel ready to.

-You should ask for help when you feel as though what you are going through is taking up a lot of your thoughts, or decreasing your quality of day-to-day life.
+If what you are going through is taking up a lot of your thoughts or decreasing your quality of life.
+Now might be the time if it's consuming your life.
 You should seek help immediately if you feel you are a danger to yourself or others.
 If you are in a crisis now, look at the 'Currently in crisis' section of TeenHelp's Safety Zone (click here).

 Consider how you would like to tell someone.
 While some people are comfortable with verbally sharing information, others are not.